chop-dbhi/redcap-repeat/README.md

-redcap_preprocess
+RedCap&trade; Preprocess Script
 =================

-Preprocess script for RedCap(tm) data dictionaries to support custom types and repeating fields.
+Preprocess script for RedCap&trade; data dictionaries to support custom types and repeating fields.

-RedCap is a great tool.
+RedCap&trade; is a great tool.
 It allows anyone to quickly and easily create and share case report forms and surveys.
 But sometimes to capture common concepts, or multiple instances of a single concept, it requires creating groups of fields with complex branching logic over and over.
 The preprocess script seeks to solve this problem.

 ## Specify commonly used field types in one line
-Instead of manually creating multiple RedCap fields to capture data for a single discrete value, use a custom type, and let RedCap pre\_process script do all the hard work.
+Instead of manually creating multiple RedCap&trade; fields to capture data for a single discrete value, use a custom type, and let RedCap pre\_process script do all the hard work.
 Let's see a few examples.

 ### Minimum and Maximum

-Instead of created two RedCap number fields to capture a range of numbers, just use the minmax field type.
+Instead of created two RedCap&trade; number fields to capture a range of numbers, just use the minmax field type.
 Give the proprocess script this:

 Field Name |  Field Type |  Field Label            |Text Validation Type |
 -----------|-------------|-------------------------|---------------------|